ABCxFF/diepindepth/protocol/incoming.md

 ## **`0x0B` PoW Challenge Packet**

 The packet that initiates the Proof of Work convos that are active throughout the connection.
-More info on how pow works [here](/protocol/pow.md)
+More info on how PoW works [here](/protocol/pow.md)

 Format:
 > `0B vu(difficulty) stringNT(prefix)`